nathanfaucett/js-qs/README.md

-EJS
+qs
 =======

-ejs for the browser and node.js
+querystring parse/stringify for the browser and node.js